 Casa de Fruta: Fruit of the Forest Pie

 Satisfy your pie-craving whenever it strikes.
 Casa de Fruta’s 24-hour restaurant serves its sweet-tart Fruit of the Forrest Pie (strawberry, apple, rhubarb, blackberry, and raspberry) both as a whole pie to-go and as a warmed up slice to be enjoyed in-house, topped with a scoop of homemade ice cream of course.

 An L.A. institution since the 1950s, 27th Street Bakery cooks the heck out of this Southern delicacy.
 The rich and glossy potato filling is surrounded by an expertly fluted crust.

 Tina’s Symphony Bakery: Aussie Meat Pie

-Hand-sized meat pies are served throughout as Australia as a takeaway treat, but they’re not so easy to find this side of the Pacific.
+Hand-sized meat pies are served throughout Australia as a takeaway treat, but they’re not so easy to find this side of the Pacific.
 Aussie-born owner Tina Rule is trying to change all that with her stick-to-your ribs treat filled with minced meat and gravy.

 Knott’s Berry Farm: Boysenberry Pie

 Part raspberry, part blackberry, this hybrid fruit helped put what was once a small family farm on the map.
 Now a fully fledged theme park, one of the best rides at Knott’s is still the one your taste buds take while biting into the famous Boysenberry Pie.